gabeklein/expressive-mvc/README.md

 <h1 id="access-section">Consume a shared state</h1>

 Whether our model is that of a Model or Singleton will not matter for this exercise.
-They both present the same, to you the user!<br/>
+They both present the same to the user.<br/>

 ```ts
 export class FooBar extends Model {